|Application deadline:||as soon as possible|

 * You'll be studying an accredited course which is recognised nationally and internationally through the College of Occupational Therapists and the World Federation of Occupational Therapists.

 * You won't have to pay any tuition fees as the course is funded through the NHS and you'll also be able to apply for a means tested bursary to help with your studies.
+If you would be interested in self funding a place or your employer would fund you a place then please get in touch.

 * You'll go on three practice placements which will give you the experience of a diverse range of areas in occupational therapy, and ensure you're ready for your new career as an occupational therapist.